The cast of Disney's Frozen

 - Cheerful Child: As a little girl.

-- Color Motif: Green: every single one of her outfits has a green element to it, even her iconic "winter dress", which has a green band to it.
+- Color Motif: Green: every single one of her outfits has a green element to it, even her iconic "winter dress", which has green leaves and stems as part of the floral motif.

 - Cute Bruiser: An Adorkable Badass Princess mixed with her being a Pintsized Powerhouse.